mhuisman/docker-discord-chatbot/README.md

-# docker-discord-spambot
+# docker-discord-chatbot
-A Dockerfile that launches spambot and Discord client
+A Dockerfile that launches chatbot and Discord client